dstuemk/crazyflie-clients-python/docs/functional-areas/cfloader.md

 ---
-title: Bootload the Crazyflie 2.X
+title: Bootloader the Crazyflie 2.X
 page_id: cfloader
 ---

-The Crazyflie as well as decks that has a firmware can be bootloaded from the command line using the *cfloader* script.
+The Crazyflie can be bootloaded from the commandline using the *cfloader* script.

 **Note:** To enter the bootloader for the Crazyflie 2.X power off the